What you should know as a first-time homebuyer

 There are a variety of lenders in Canada that are willing to offer you a mortgage.
 It’s important to know the difference between them.

-Brokers by contrast shop the market for you, helping your pinpoint what the best mortgage rate is from the various lenders they work with.
+Brokers, by contrast, shop the market for you, helping pinpoint what the best mortgage rate is from the various lenders they work with.
 This may include the major banks.
 Brokers also have the option to lower a mortgage rate by taking less commission for themselves and passing on the savings to a borrower.

 Finally, credit unions in Canada are community-focused lenders that tend to have customers in certain cities or provinces.
 While they may be less widespread, one advantage credit unions have is that they are not subject to the B-20 stress test — which means that borrowers can potentially qualify for larger mortgages by going with a credit union.

-In addition to banks, brokers and credit unions, private lenders offer mortgages in Canada.
-These lenders tend to take on higher risk clients and charge much higher interest rates.
+Private lenders offer mortgages in Canada, in addition to banks, brokers, and credit unions.
+These lenders tend to take on higher-risk clients and charge much higher interest rates.
 This sector of the mortgage industry is not regulated.

 Finding the best rate

-On average, Canadians can save hundreds of thousands of dollars over the life of their mortgage by using the LowestRates.ca mortgage quoter.
-Our website allows you to compare mortgage rates from 75+ Canadian banks and brokers online, ensuring you’ll be able to quickly see the best rate out there.
+On average, Canadians can save tens of thousands of dollars over the life of their mortgage by using the LowestRates.ca mortgage quoter.
+Our website allows you to compare mortgage rates from 50+ Canadian banks and brokers online, ensuring you’ll be able to quickly see the best available rate.

 What are you looking for?
 Compare the best mortgage rates in 3 minutes.

 The mortgage stress test

 Getting a mortgage in Canada requires undergoing a stress test to see if you can handle your mortgage payments if interest rates were to rise.